mcallisterliza/drama-kids/README.md

 - [13th gallery image](https://www.pexels.com/photo/preschool-children-doing-hand-exercise-with-teachers-8613366/)
 - [Contact & response page background image](https://www.pexels.com/photo/group-of-children-sitting-on-white-chairs-8422135/)

-### Tools

-- [Tiny 'png' - Image Compressor](https://tinypng.com/) was used to compress images.

-- [Compressor - Image Compressor](https://compressor.io/) was also used to compress images.

 ## Acknowledgments

-- [Code Institute](https://codeinstitute.net/) the fantastic Slack community members and friends I have made during this project for their support, chats and help.
+- [Code Institute](https://codeinstitute.net/) Thank you to the fantastic Slack community members and friends I have made during this project for their support, chats and help.

-- [Iuliias Konovalova](https://github.com/IuliiaKonovalova) my mentor has given me great advice, constructive feedback and an overall sense of confidence and calmness whilst I have embarked on new learning.
+- [Iuliias Konovalova](https://github.com/IuliiaKonovalova) Thank you to my mentor has given me great advice, constructive feedback and an overall sense of confidence and calmness whilst I have embarked on my new learning journey.

 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his accessible and informative online tutorials.

+- [GitHub](https://github.com/) Thank you to GitHub for providing a free space for me to deploy my website.

+- [VSCode](https://code.visualstudio.com/) Thank you to VS Code for providing a free space for me to build and edit my code.

+- Thank you to my wonderful family because without them I would not have been able to do this.